Inbestigator/discord-http-example/README.md

-This is a NodeJS-compatible version of the simple example for a bot made with [Discord-http](https://jsr.io/@inbestigator/discord-http).
+This is a NodeJS-compatible version of the simple example bot made with [Discord-http](https://jsr.io/@inbestigator/discord-http).

 ## Getting Started